Nabuz/Machine_Learning_R/README.md

 Each chapter is focused on different predictive models from a statistical point of view.

-Chapter 1 : Introduction to R language\n
+Chapter 1 : Introduction to R language <br />
-Chapter 2 : Focused on Logistic Regression\n
+Chapter 2 : Focused on Logistic Regression <br />
 Chapter 3 : About models to predict qualitative predictors (classificators)